LEOPARDSat-1

 Representations of the three natural forms of radiation encountered in space (Left to Right): Solar energetic particles (pictured: coronal mass ejection, NASA); Galactic Cosmic Rays, or GCRs (pictured: GCR collision with Earth's atmosphere, NSF); Trapped particle radiation (pictured: Earth's Van Allen Belts, NASA)

-LEOPARDSat-1 is a CubeSat mission to study the effectiveness of lightweight carbon-carbon composites and polyethylene in shielding against ionizing radiation.
-To do this, the satellite will measure the difference in radiation dosages between radiation sensors partially protected by varying thicknesses of each material and those which are left unprotected.
-This data will inform the spaceflight community on the viability of using these materials for manned, deep-space missions.
+LEOPARDSat-1 is a CubeSat mission to study the effectiveness of lightweight carbon-based composites in shielding against ionizing radiation.
+To do this, the satellite will measure the difference in radiation dose between sensors partially protected by varying thicknesses of such materials and those which are left unprotected.
+This data will help inform the spaceflight community on the viability of using these materials for future missions.
 As this is UC Cubecats' first satellite mission, it will also serve as opportunity for our members to gain experience in the design, construction, testing, and launch of space systems.

 Objectives